localstack/localstack-sdk-python/README.md

 make test
 ```

-Note that LocalStack (pro) should be running in the background to execute the test.
+Note that LocalStack Pro (with the same version as the SDK) should be running in the background to execute the test.

 ### Quickstart